freyaliesel/README-Generator/README.md

 ## Installation

-Ensure that [Node Package Manager](https://www.npmjs.com/) is installed on your device.
+Ensure that [Node Package Manager](https://www.npmjs.com/) is installed in your IDE.
 Open the terminal inside the folder containing the cloned code, and enter "npm i" on the command line.

 ## Usage